-Keep reading to discover seven credit union marketing mistakes and how to correct them.
+Keep reading to discover seven bank and credit union marketing mistakes and how to correct them.

 To make the most of your marketing dollars, begin with a strategic plan that helps you achieve your SMART sales and marketing goals.
 As you brainstorm and execute your strategy, avoid personal preferences that veer you off course and craft frequent, consistent messaging that drives your point home to customers.